veertuinc/anka-vm-github-action/README.md

 #### `anka-custom-vm-label` (string) (optional)
 - **Label for the cloned VM that will execute your code**
 - Defaults to `github-actions-${GITHUB_REPOSITORY}-${GITHUB_RUN_NUMBER}-${GITHUB_JOB}-${GITHUB_ACTION}`
 - Your custom label will have a random number added to the end of it to prevent collisions when two VMs are running on the same node with the same label.
-You can target `${GITHUB_ACTION'}_vmLabel` in your `host-post-commands` to target the specific VM.
+You can interpolate the ENV we create with `$(eval echo \$$(echo ${GITHUB_ACTION}_vmLabel))` in your `host-post-commands` to obtain the specific VM name.
 #### `host-pre-commands` (string) (optional)
 - **Commands you wish to run outside on the node (host) BEFORE preparation of and execution inside the VM**
 - You need to escape double quotes `\"`